Eb0nY-April14/test-your-english-quiz/README.md

         a.
 The quiz game is designed to be intuitive with no hidden or complex functionality that will be difficult for users to understand or navigate.
 On arriving at the landing/home Page, what the user see is an input textbox with submit and play buttons whch are self explanatory enough even for children.

         b.
-Once the user enters his username and click on the submit button, a welcome message is displayed with the play button which a user clicks on in order to move to the quiz page.
+Once the user enters his username and clicks on the submit button, a welcome message is displayed with the play button which a user clicks on in order to move to the quiz page.

         c.
-The quiz page is also intuitive enough for user to learn quickly about how to interact with the page.
+The quiz page is also intuitive enough for a user to learn quickly about how to interact with the page.

     ii.
 As a First Time Visitor, I want to be able to submit my answer and get response quickly on whether I'm right or wrong.